cuddlessssss/LTSMs-Multivariate-Forecasting/README.md

 12 Months Forecast, where values are whole numbers, given a total forecasted amount Each month

+Adjusting time horizon:

+1. Line 20 - DateOffset() -> How much data to use

+2. Line 37 - input_sequence_length -> how many months to use per training sample, rolling window. eg. if 2 years of data used, input_sequence_length = 12, 24-12 = 12 training samples will be used

 Method:

 1. Gives proportions to each Unique combination of Model Name | Acccount Name that add up to 1 Each month!